 The split-half reliability for each voxel is plotted in Figure 2c (see Figure S2 for single-subject data).
 To select a cutoff for "reliable" voxels, we swept through a range of possible thresholds to find one that maximized both coverage and reliability (see Methods).
-Through this procedure, a voxel-reliability cut-off of $r \ge 0.30$ was selected, yielding an average item-pattern reliability of r = 0.88 in the group data (Figure 2b).
+Through this procedure, a voxel-reliability cut-off of $r \ge 0.30$ was selected, yielding an average item-pattern reliability of r=0.88 in the group data (Figure 2b).
 This method revealed reliable activations along an extensive stretch of the ventral and parietal cortices, with coverage in lateral occipito-temporal cortex (OTC), ventral OTC, and the intra-parietal sulcus (IPS) (Figure 2c).
 Reliability was relatively low in early visual areas, as expected from the cross-set reliability computation.
 All subsequent analyses were performed on this subset of reliable voxels.

 Figure 2.
 Reliability-Based Voxel Selection.
 A) Schematic illustrating how voxel split-half reliability and item-pattern reliability were calculated from whole-brain response data.
-B) Plot of average item-pattern reliability (y-axis) among voxels that survive a range of reliability cut-offs (x-axis).
+B) Plot of average item-pattern reliability (split-half reliability of each item's multi-voxel pattern; y-axis) among voxels that survive a range of reliability cut-offs (x-axis).
 Brains along the x-axis display the voxels that survive the reliability cut-offs at r = -1, 0, 0.35, and 0.7.
 C) Whole-brain map of split-half voxel reliability.
-D) Reliable voxels (r>0.30) selected based on the curve plotted in (B).
+D) Reliable voxels (r>0.30) selected based on the point where the curve plotted in (B) begins to plateau (see Tarhan & Konkle, 2019 for details).
 These results are based on group data.
 All analyses were conducted over reliable voxels, which were selected using the procedure outlined here.